 If the transfer of credit(s) or clock hours is accepted, it will be used towards completion of the program and the student will be given a tuition and fees waiver accordingly.
 The school will accept all credits/hours except the core module and externship credits/hours for the Sonography Programs and Medical Assistant Program.
-For example: Vascular and Echocardiography modules from the Cardiovascular Technologist Program; Vascular, Ob/Gyn, and Abdomen modules from the Diagnostic Medical Sonography Program and Medical Assisting modules from the Medical Assistant Program, will not be waived.
+For example: Vascular and Echocardiography modules from the Cardiovascular Technologist Program; Vascular, Ob/Gyn, and Abdomen modules from the Diagnostic Medical Sonography Program and Medical Assistant Program, will not be waived.